-Kimberly C. Reed focuses her practice in the area of public finance and has served as bond counsel, special disclosure counsel, and underwriter's counsel in a variety of municipal finance transactions—including general obligation bond issuances, lease purchase transactions (certified and direct leases), revenue-backed financings (secured by sales taxes, property taxes, tax increment, system revenues, intergovernmental revenue-sharing arrangements, and public improvement fees), direct loans to governmental entities, and credit-enhanced securities.
+Kimberly Casey Reed focuses her practice in the area of public finance and has served as bond counsel, special disclosure counsel, and underwriter's counsel in a variety of municipal finance transactions—including general obligation bond issuances, lease purchase transactions (certified and direct leases), revenue-backed financings (secured by sales taxes, property taxes, tax increment, system revenues, intergovernmental revenue-sharing arrangements, and public improvement fees), direct loans to governmental entities, and credit-enhanced securities.
+She co-leads the firm's Special Districts team.

 During her over 20-year career, Kimberly has provided bond, disclosure, or underwriter's counsel in connection with more than $1 billion in tax-exempt municipal financings and has been an integral member of financing teams for hundreds of successful projects in Colorado.
 She has worked with a variety of issuers in transactions, including Colorado special districts, cities, towns and counties, nonprofit corporations, school districts, urban renewal authorities, airport enterprises and authorities, and regional transportation authorities.
 In addition, Kimberly has represented Colorado special districts, nonprofit issuers, and leasing entities as general counsel; served as special counsel to governmental entities with respect to negotiating revenue sharing agreements with private developers; and provided due diligence services to real estate developers in connection with property purchases involving special districts.